 Annual Budget

-The RPSTA Executive Council is responsible for upholding maintaining the financial stability and well-being of the Association through an annual budget process.
+The RPSTA Executive Council is responsible for maintaining the financial stability and well-being of the Association through an annual budgeting process.

 The process shall be conducted in the following manner:

-An audited financial statement and draft budget will be presented to the Executive Council for review at least one month prior to the AGM. being submitted to Assembly.
+An audited financial statement and draft budget will be presented to the Executive Council for review prior to being submitted to Assembly.

+As part of the budgeting process committees may submit a written budget request to Executive Council during the budget process to amend their budget line for the upcoming year.

-The Executive Council will prepare and propose an annual budget including Fees and audited financial statements to Assembly one month prior to the Annual General Meeting (AGM).
+The Executive Council will propose an annual budget including Fees and the previous year’s audited financial statements to Assembly one month prior to the Annual General Meeting (AGM).

-The membership will approve it’s fees and an Annual Budget and Fees at the AGM as per STF Bylaw
+The membership will approve it’s fees, independent school fees and an Annual Budget at the AGM as per STF Bylaw

 Expenses